 Scheduling and Fees for LLQP Exams

-To write the LLQP exam in BC, an exam registration must be submitted through the online portal for review.
-The Insurance Council will review your registration for completeness, verify the status of your LLQP pre-requisite course, and confirm your eligibility to write the exam, before you may schedule your exams.
-Please note it may take up to 2 business days to review and approve your registration.
-See the Exam Information and Registration Process page for information on how to submit an exam registation.
+To write the LLQP exam in BC, a LLQP Eligibility Verification request must be submitted through the online portal for review.
+The Insurance Council will review your submission for completeness, verify the status of your LLQP pre-requisite course, and confirm your eligibility to write the exam, before you may schedule your exams.
+Please note that it may take up to 3 business days after submission to review and approve your registration.
+See the Exam Information and Registration Process page for information on how to submit a LLQP Eligibility Verification.
+Once your submission has been reviewed and approved by the Insurance Council, you may then schedule your exams.
+Before you choose your LLQP exam date for an in-person exam sitting, please refer to the scheduling and fee information below.
+As we regularly update the information in this section, please check back often to ensure you have the most current schedule and fee information.

 Metro Vancouver Exam Schedules and Fees